 I hope you love this recipe as much as we do!
 Please consider rating and/or commenting.
 I love hearing from you!

 Preheat oven to 325°F. Place coconut flakes on baking sheet in a thin layer and bake for 5 - 10 minutes, stirring once to make sure all of the coconut gets lightly toasted.
 Place pecans on baking sheet and toast them at the same time as the coconut.
 Bake for 8 - 10 minutes, or until fragrant.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.
+Nutrition information calculated by a third-party company as a courtesy.
+It is intended as a guideline only.

 For the rum balls